Denise Coates

-As of December 2024, Coates' estimated net worth is £9.5 billion.

 Early life

 Denise Coates was born the eldest daughter of Peter Coates, chairman of Stoke City F.C. and a director of Bet365.
 She attended Sandbach High School in the 1980s and spent time working as a cashier in her father's betting shop.
-She earned a first class degree in econometrics from the University of Sheffield.
+She earned a first-class degree in econometrics from the University of Sheffield.

+Career

-Business career
+Early career

 While at school, Coates started work in the cashiers' department of Provincial Racing, a bookmaking firm owned by her family.
 After leaving university, she continued to work at Provincial Racing, as an accountant.
 Following this, Coates became managing director over the small chain of shops in 1995.
 That same year, Coates obtained a loan from Barclays to acquire a neighbouring chain.